abberdeen/circuitid-csharp/docs/ContactsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ContactsApi(Configuration.Default);
-            var contacts = new Contacts(); // Contacts | The JSON object that will be posted to the REST API endpoint.
+            var contactsCreateOrPatch = new ContactsCreateOrPatch(); // ContactsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetContact200Response result = apiInstance.CreateContact(contacts);
+                GetContact200Response result = apiInstance.CreateContact(contactsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)